NickPlayzGITHUB/VsDucko/README.md

-# Friday Night Funkin VS NICK
+# Friday Night Funkin ducko

 This is the repository for Friday Night Funkin vs nick ,a mod for the game made by these peoples:
 - [ninjamuffin99 (me!)](https://twitter.com/ninja_muffin99) - Programmer